 Even if it seems easier to be a victim, it feels better to be a victor.

-Granted, this can be harder for more serious hardships, but for now, just try it out with daily occurences, like even homework.
-I know we've all been guilty of putting that off and stressing over it.
+Start noticing how you react to daily occurrences, even with homework.
+I know we've all been guilty of putting it off and stressing over it.
 I understand that it's hard and that online school isn't helping you learn the material in the way you need to.
 Try looking at it this way though: you have homework to get done, and you can either stress yourself out about it and agonize about it for hours, or you can just do your best and get it over with and then go on to enjoy the rest of your evening.